isomerpages/imda-tradetrust/_about-tradetrust/What is TradeTrust/Overview.md

 users to verify the authenticity and provenance of documents, and blockchain technology to effect title transfer in accordance with statutory law.</p>
 <p>And offered as a digital utility for any businesses, governments or organisations
-for free download and guided integration into your existing IT system.</p>
+with open-source code available for free download and guided integration into your existing IT system.
+Or subscribe to the services offered by TradeTrust enabled <a href="https://www.tradetrust.io/partners" rel="noopener noreferrer nofollow" target="_blank">partners</a> to kick start the digital transformation of your trade processes.</p>
+<p></p>
 <p>It’s like providing you with a supporting structure and free tool, to
 turn your documents into smart electronic documents with enhanced security features that are portable across your trading partners.
 Intended recipients